Cub Scout Pinewood Derby

 Weigh-In, Inspection, Isolation, Attendance & Conduct, and Disputes

-Each of the specifications and rules above will be measured and checked for each car at Weigh-In.
-When possible, cars that do not comply will be returned for quick modifications.
-Cars will not be accepted unless they comply with all specifications and rules, and cars that do not comply by the end of Weigh-In can not race.
-Once a car has been accepted at Weigh-In, the car will be isolated and kept by the Pack until after the race; it may not be handled by anyone except Race Officials, or modified in any way, including lubrication.
+The specifications and rules above will be measured and checked for each car at Weigh-In.
+Cars that do not comply will be returned for quick modifications when possible.
+Cars will not be accepted unless they comply with all specifications and rules, and cars that do not comply by the end of the Weigh-In can not race.
+Once a car has been accepted at Weigh-In, the car will be isolated and kept by the Pack until after the race; it may not be handled by anyone except Race Officials or modified in any way, including lubrication.

-Race officials have the right to disqualify cars that do not comply with all of the specifications and rules, or that could cause damage to the attendees, facility, or the track.
+Race officials have the right to disqualify cars that do not comply with all of the specifications and rules or that could damage the attendees, facility, or track.

 A Scout does not need to be present for their car to be turned in during Weigh-In or to race on Race Day.

-We invite all families of Scouts to attend the race, and we encourage loud and enthusiastic cheering.
+We invite all Scout families to attend the race and encourage loud and enthusiastic cheering.
 However, mocking any Scout or their car is absolutely not acceptable.
-Unsportsmanlike conduct, by any Scout or other attendee, will be grounds for expulsion from the competition and/or race area.
+Unsportsmanlike conduct by any Scout or other attendee will be grounds for expulsion from the competition and/or race area.

 Awards

-Race Awards: based each car’s speed going down the track, calculated by the track timer and software.
+Race Awards: based on each car’s speed going down the track, based on the Round Two head-to-head races.

 - Best Gas Mileage*: for the car with the slowest average time this year.